US Aggression vs. Germany is the Real Driving Force in the Russian-Ukrainian Quagmire

 My fear is this: we ain’t seen nothin’ yet about the stupidity, vanity, and utter dependence of Eurocrats on Washington.

-I suspect that things will be moving rather faster before Christmas, for a variety of reasons, but the main driving force will be the political-economic cataclysm that is about to break the EU’s back.
+I suspect that things will be moving rather faster before [too long], for a variety of reasons, but the main driving force will be the political-economic cataclysm that is about to break the EU’s back.

-Sorry to break it up to you, but not everything is about Germany.
-And not everything is a conspiracy.
-The poor choices Germany has done to destroy its energy sercurity during past decades have been done by Germans, not foreign countries, either due ideology or stupidity, or both.

-I don’t think that a few photos and opinions are enough to verify something like this.